apache/spark/dev/README_RELEASE_PROVIDER_PACKAGES.md

 I'm happy to announce that new versions of Airflow Providers packages were just released.

+TODO: If there is just a few packages to release - paste the links to PyPI packages.
+Otherwise delete this TODO (too many links make the message unclear).

 The source release, as well as the binary releases, are available here:

 https://airflow.apache.org/docs/apache-airflow-providers/installing-from-sources

-You can install the providers via PyPI  https://airflow.apache.org/apache-airflow-providers/installing-from-pypi
+You can install the providers via PyPI  https://airflow.apache.org/docs/apache-airflow-providers/installing-from-pypi

 The documentation is available at https://airflow.apache.org/docs/ and linked from the PyPI packages.